nginxinc/nginx-amplify-doc/content/overview/overview-main-components.md

 NGINX Amplify is a SaaS product, and it's hosted on AWS public cloud.
 It includes the following key components:

-### **NGINX Amplify Agent**
+### **Agents**

+#### **Amplify Agent**

-- The agent is a Python application that runs on monitored systems.
+- The Amplify agent is a Python application that runs on monitored systems.
 All communications between the agent and the SaaS backend are done securely over SSL/TLS.
 All traffic is always initiated by the agent.

+#### **Nginx Agent**

+- companion daemon for your NGINX instance.
+NGINX Agent interfaces with NGINX process information and parses NGINX logs to calculate and report metrics.

 ### **NGINX Amplify Web UI**